31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 Car cabin filter

 The air filter in your car cabin collects all kinds of debris.
 A clogged air filter can cause a slew of problems, from issues defogging windows to reduced gas mileage.
 Most manufacturers recommend changing it every 15,000 miles or so.
-Learn how to do it here.
+Check out these nearly forgotten house cleaning tricks from the past.

 Spend 30 minutes on these simple maintenance steps to keep your fridge running in tip-top shape.
 It’s hard to believe, but six simple steps will prevent almost 100 percent of refrigerator breakdowns and eliminate those service calls.
 Follow these tips and you can forget about spoiled food, lost time waiting for repair people, and shelling out $70 an hour plus parts for the repair itself.
 In this story, we’ll show you how to keep your fridge humming and trouble-free.
 And we’ll also tell you what to check if a problem does occur.
 Don’t miss these 20 cleaning tasks you can finish in a minute or less.